Crane 41.

 In any case, quite quickly a conflict broke out among the founders.
 The David's withdrew and in 1893 r. set up a new Reading Room for Scientific Works and Writings.
 Students joined them, who ran an illegal library with only one hundred and several dozen volumes intended for public use.
 The new reading room was initially located in Zielna Street 19, a w 1904 r. the entire collection was housed in a three-room apartment at Żurawia street 41.
 Over time, the small library reverted to the former name of the Scientific Reading Room.

 Tenement house at Żurawia street 41 came from the end of the 19th century.
 It is a three-story house with an eclectic facade decorated with many details referring to the art of empire.
 On the sides it was captured by pairs of pilasters with impressive Corinthian heads, window frames and an Empire frieze stretching across the entire width of the facade were surprising.
 The building was perfectly situated.
 It was standing just behind the corner with Marszałkowska Street.
-In 1904 r., when the reading room was located in the tenement house, was owned by Juliusz Held.
+W 1904 r., when the reading room was located in the tenement house, was owned by Juliusz Held.

 A flash of a knife by an egg.